Stratification as a general variance reduction method for Markov chain Monte Carlo: Introduction

+While the practical utility of stratification has been established in many applications, the advantages and disadvantages of the method have remained poorly understood; cf.\@~\cite{Thiede2016}.
+Motivated by the substantial gap between theory and application of stratified MCMC within statistical mechanics, and also by the general challenges posed by multimodality and tail probabilities, the goal of this paper is to develop a clear theoretical explanation of the advantages of EMUS.
+Our theory suggests new applications of stratified MCMC (and EMUS in particular) to broad classes of sampling problems arising in statistics and statistical mechanics.
+For example, very recently EMUS was successfully applied to a parameter estimation problem in cosmology~\cite{matthews2017cosmo}.

+\paragraph{Summary of Main Results} Our most general results are a central limit theorem (CLT) for the EMUS method and a convenient upper bound on the asymptotic variance, cf.\@ Theorem~\ref{thm: CLT for EMUS} and Theorem~\ref{thm: upper bound on asymptotic variance}.
+We note that the proof of the upper bound relies on a new class of perturbation estimates for Markov chains which we derived in~\cite{ThVKWe:Perturbation}.
+These estimates are substantially more detailed than previous results~\cite{ChoMey:Survey}.
+After proving the CLT, we address the dependence of the sampling error on the choice of strata.
+In particular, for a representative MCMC method, we estimate the asymptotic variances of trajectory averages sampling the biased distributions, cf.\@ Theorem~\ref{thm: ergodicity and estimates of iat}.
+Our estimate shows how factors such as the diameters of the strata influence the asymptotic variances.

-We demonstrate by theoretical results and computational experiments that the advantages of EMUS outweigh the disadvantages when the target distribution is multimodal or when the goal is to compute tail probabilities.
-Our main theoretical results concern two limits: a \emph{tail probability} limit and a \emph{low-temperature} limit.
-In the tail probability limit, we consider estimation of probabilities of the form
+In Section~\ref{sec: limiting results}, we apply the general theory developed in Section~\ref{sec: error analysis} to case studies involving tail probabilities and multimodality.
+Our results concern two limits: a \emph{small probability} limit and a \emph{low-temperature} limit.
+In the small probability limit, we consider estimation of probabilities of the form

-We show that for a broad class of random variables $X$, the cost of computing $p_M$ with relative precision by direct MCMC increases exponentially with $M$, whereas the cost by EMUS increases only polynomially; cf.\@ Section~\ref{sec: small probability limit}.
+For a broad class of random variables $X$, we show that while the cost of computing $p_M$ with relative precision by direct MCMC increases exponentially with $M$, the cost by EMUS increases only polynomially; cf.\@ Section~\ref{sec: small probability limit}.
 In the low-temperature limit, a parameter of the target distribution decreases, intensifying the effects of multimodality on the efficiency of MCMC sampling.
 We show that the cost of computing an average to fixed precision by direct MCMC increases exponentially in this limit, whereas the cost by EMUS increases only polynomially; cf.\@ Section~\ref{sec: low temp}.
 We conclude that EMUS may be dramatically more efficient than direct MCMC sampling when the target distribution is multimodal or when the goal is to compute a small tail probability.

-\ignore{ \begin{remark} We analyze the low-temperature limit only because we wish to study the performance of EMUS for difficult multimodal problems.
-We have no independent interest in computations related to physical systems at low temperature. \end{remark} }